Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 This will be an exceedingly simple initial version:

-1. A set of predefined statements as test data.
+1. A set of predefined statements provided as a `fixture` for testing.

+2. The model classes to supply statements in random order without replacement.

+3. Unit tests for the model classes to guide development and provide rapid feedback.

-2. A GUI to present statements, and collect categorization responses.
+4. Model classes to collect test responses.

-3. Simple data collection to record responses per statement.

-4. Simple table and/or graph to summarize results.
+5. Again, unit tests to guide development of test response collection and to provide rapid feedback.

+6. Simple model object to collect results statistics, plus its attendant unit tests.

 ---